Lincoln's Inn Fields: Notable premises

 Aside from Lindsey House and Powis House, the north side of the square features Sir John Soane's Museum, home of the architect, at numbers 12, 13 and 14.
 On the same side, at number 7, is Thomas More Chambers, led by Geoffrey Cox QC MP.
 Organisations with premises on the south side of the square include the London School of Economics and Political Science (LSE) and the Royal College of Surgeons (including the Hunterian Museum, in which are exhibited the intriguing medical collections of John Hunter).
 There is a blue plaque marking the home of the surgeon William Marsden at number 65.
 On the west side the Royal College of Radiologists has premises at 63 Lincoln's Inn Fields, and the London School of Economics and Political Science owns a number of buildings.
 Aside from the Royal College of Surgeons, the School will then own the entire south side of the square.
-There is a statue by Barry Flanagan, an abstract called Camdonian, in the north-east corner of the square.
 Also located at 67–69 is the Centre for Commercial Law Studies, the commercial law research and teaching centre of Queen Mary, University of London.

+Artworks and memorials

+On the north side of the square is the Margaret MacDonald Memorial, a bench with bronze figures by Richard Reginald Goulden.
+It commemorates the feminist and social reformer Margaret Ethel MacDonald who lived with her husband Ramsay MacDonald at Lincoln's Inn Fields.
+The memorial is grade II listed.

+Another grade II listed memorial, to Frederick Smith, 2nd Viscount Hambleden, is located in the north-east corner of the gardens.
+The memorial was designed by Edwin Lutyens, and originally had a bust by Arthur George Walker but this was stolen in the 1970s.
+At the south-east entrance of the gardens is a grade II listed drinking fountain commemorating Philip Twells.
+The gothic drinking fountain at the opposite north-west entrance is also grade II listed, along with two bespoke Victorian lamp posts moved from Battersea Park in 2009.

+The Royal Canadian Air Force headquarters in Britain during World War II was located at 20-23 Lincoln's Inn Fields.
+A memorial was unveiled and a Canadian maple tree planted nearby in 1998 by the Prime Minister of Canada Jean Chrétien and the Mayor of Camden.
+This memorial replaced a previous memorial and maple tree that had been planted in 1945 by Holborn Borough Council.
+The 1998 ceremony included a flyover by Tornado Jets.
+A bomb shelter constructed in 1940 and used by the RCAF and other residents remains under the fields even though surface markings have been removed.

+There is a 1977 bust of John Hunter by Nigel Boonham in the south-west of the gardens, commissioned by the Royal College of Surgeons of England.
+Camdonian, a 1980 abstract steel sculpture by Barry Flanagan, is located at the north-east entrance of the square.